Dembezum/sandbox/README.md

 # Project Repository

-Repository for projects i might start, make and or finish.
+Repository for projects I might start, create, or complete.

-This repository is for testing purposes only.
-And is not intended for production use, neither is it intended for any form of commercial use.
-It's sole purpose is to test and experiment with different technologies, tools and interesting stuff i might come across.
+This repository is intended solely for testing purposes.
+It is not meant for production or commercial use.
+Its primary purpose is to experiment with various technologies, tools, and interesting concepts I encounter.

 # Navigating the repository